-- 2.14 The natural environment is rich in biodiversity, and much of the landscape is characterised by flat low lying land undulating between the natural corridors of the Rivers Penk and Sow.
+2.14 The natural environment is rich in biodiversity, and much of the landscape is characterised by flat low lying land undulating between the natural corridors of the Rivers Penk and Sow.
 Outside of these corridors much of the land is intensively farmed agricultural land that is interspersed with extensive ancient and semi-natural woodland and natural grasslands.
-Parts of the rural landscape are nationally recognised through the designation of the Cannock Chase Area of Outstanding Natural Beauty (AONB) in the south east of the Borough.
 There are several areas of high landscape and nature conservation quality both within and adjoining the Borough.
 Part of Cannock Chase lies in the south-east of the Borough.
 Cannock Chase as a whole forms the largest area of lowland heathland in the West Midlands and is designated both for its landscape and natural conservation interest.
 Stafford Borough is also important for its biodiversity and areas of nature conservation, many of which are internationally and nationally designated sites.
-These resources are major assets in terms of tourism, providing areas for recreation and wildlife habitats for species.
-(AM7) - 2.15 The Historic Environment is a precious and irreplaceable asset which must be conserved for future generations.
+These resources are major assets in terms of tourism, providing areas for recreation and wildlife habitats.

+2.15 The Historic Environment is a precious and irreplaceable asset which must be conserved for future generations.
 The town centres of Stafford, Stone and many of the rural villages have historic cores which are designated as Conservation Areas.
-Outside of these settlements Trentham Gardens, Sandon Park, Shugborough Park and the German Military Cemetery at Cannock Chase are designated as Historic Parks and Gardens. - 2.16 The Borough contains numerous historic buildings, including 819 listed buildings and 30 Conservation Areas, with a review programme currently taking place.
+Outside of these settlements Trentham Gardens, Sandon Park, Shugborough Park and the German Military Cemetery at Cannock Chase are designated as Historic Parks and Gardens.

+2.16 The Borough contains numerous historic buildings, including 819 listed buildings and 30 Conservation Areas, with a review programme currently taking place.
 Whilst the majority of Listed Buildings in the Borough are in good or reasonable repair, a number of buildings are in severe disrepair threatening the loss of historic detail and fabric.
 Three of these are Grade I or Grade II listed buildings registered by English Heritage's Heritage at Risk Register 2011.